mesosphere/playa-mesos/README.md

 General
 * The demo Virtual Machine uses an [INSECURE SSH KEYPAIR](https://github.com/mitchellh/vagrant/tree/master/keys)
 * Mesos `make check` fails non-deterministicly and is disabled
-* Java crashes regularly when running and build with Java 6
+* Java crashes regularly when running/building/unit-testing with Java 6
 * The Jenkins plugin was recently removed from the Mesos repo and the build process needs to be updated to work with the new location
 * Marathon builds are failing on the demo vm... even with this [recent